Updated July 2025

 There are so many free things to do in Kuala Lumpur I’m sure I have only just scratched the surface.
-The following list includes religious temples/mosques, museums and galleries, parks and gardens, colonial history and markets!
+The following list includes religious temples and mosques, museums and galleries, parks and gardens, colonial history, and markets.
 For more very cheap activities – so cheap they might as well be free, check out Kuala Lumpur on a Shoestring! and More of Kuala Lumpur on a Shoestring!

 1. Batu Caves

-The Batu Caves are a series of caves, and cave temples, located just north of Kuala Lumpur.
-It is a popular tourist icon and an important Hindu shrine.
+The Batu Caves are a series of caves and cave temples located just north of Kuala Lumpur.
+It is a popular tourist attraction and a significant Hindu shrine.
 However, the massive statue of Murugan, a Hindi god, is probably the most outstanding feature of this attraction.
 Standing at 42.7 m (140 ft) high, it is the world’s tallest Murugan statue.
 Nearby is a colossal staircase of 272 steps, which leads to a large cave.
 On the climb up the stairs, you will undoubtedly be entertained by the antics of the cheeky monkeys.

 Cost – Free